Products

 5) Experience and satisfaction data

+Satisfaction is a leading indicator of retention and referrals.
 Use the Patient Satisfaction Survey tool or the Patient Satisfaction Survey template to standardize feedback collection and trend it over time.

-Turning healthcare data analysis into action: a practical framework
+Turning healthcare data analysis into action

-Step 1: Define 3–5 “north star” metrics
+Step 1: Define 3–5 north star metrics

 Avoid vanity metrics.
 Choose measures tied to access, patient experience, and growth.